aruniot099/Biometric_Attendance/README.md

 4. Navigate to codes Folder and Copy the code from codes/script.txt and paste it here

                 i.
 Modify the script as per requirement. ii.
-Enter google sheet ID from the url iii.
+Enter google sheet ID from the url (In the url https://docs.google.com/spreadsheets/d/1HmAt-XYZPdbXcZaNz-E5_cYHCfFtOL9dNTZjzSKqHDQ/edit#gid=0  only 1HmAt-XYZPdbXcZaNz-E5_cYHCfFtOL9dNTZjzSKqHDQ is google sheet ID. ) iii.
 Enter google sheet Name.
                 iv.
 Deploy the code and give nessary permissions.
                 v.
 After Deployment we can see a google script url and google script ID.Make a note of this for editing purpose in later steps.